nablang/nablang/doc/nabla/basic-syntax.md

       pick bar # all elements are collected into the array end

-[NOTE] we don't have elvis operator `?.`, it makes syntax hard to recognize when combined with question mark method names. but we can specify syntax for this kind of visits, see [Custom Syntax](custom-syntax.md) for more information.
+[NOTE] we don't have Elvis operator `?.`, it makes syntax hard to recognize when combined with question mark method names. but we can specify syntax for this kind of visits, see [Custom Syntax](custom-syntax.md) for more information.

 [impl NOTE]: